Best Practices for Turning Around Distressed Companies: Successful M&A Transactions of Distressed Assets

 - Implementing an aggressive plan to collect all outstanding accounts receivable

-- Communicating with the factories and the customers, and ensuring that we kept both sides engaged
+- Communicating with the factories and the customers, and ensuring that we kept both sides engaged, and

-- Communicating with the sales team (which was instrumental in keeping clients informed) and helping the eventual buyer deliver the orders (most sales people were offered jobs with the new buyer)
+- Communicating with the sales team (which was instrumental in keeping clients informed) and helping the eventual buyer deliver the orders (most of the seller’s salespeople were offered jobs with the buyer)

-To be successful in facilitating a distressed asset sale, one must quickly grasp the major challenges, then delve into the nitty-gritty and develop a plan with the senior management team and creditors (in this case, the secured lender) to address each challenge.
-While leading the execution of the plan, one must be able to make fast decisions, and be able to be flexible and change course as needed.
+To be successful in facilitating a distressed asset sale, one must quickly understand the major challenges and immediately develop an action plan with the senior management team and creditors.
+While leading the execution of the plan, one must be able to make fast decisions and be able to be flexible and change course as needed.